- Coereba flaveola

 A recent paper describes that not all subspecies are well differentiated at the DNA level.
 The paper also proposes that the origin of the Bananaquit was in the Bahamas or in the western Greater Antilles and that the species in several rounds have spread from there through the Lesser Antilles to the mainland where it has then spread to much of South America and Central America.

 Adaptable from gardens to rainforest.
-Observed at heights around 800 m.
+Observed at heights up to around 800 m asl.

 A very active bird, rarely still.
 Not afraid of human presence.
 In some areas known to come to tables on outdoor restaurants and eat sugar out of the jar.